 Critical Injuries include: glass in his/her eye(s), serious cuts, severe chemical burns, severe fire burns, seizures.
-Immediately call for help using either the lab phone hallway directly outside the laboratory.
+Immediately call for help using either the lab phone (security number is taped to phone handle) or the emergency phone in the hallway directly outside the laboratory.
 Anyone with chemicals or foreign objects in his/her eye(s) will be escorted to the Wellness Center or to the hospital.